AaronToh/my_mdspan/README.md

 ### Mdspan Template Parameters

 Following [P0009](https://wg21.link/p0009), both rank and extents are template parameters.
 Knowing extents at compile time enables compiler optimisations and conserves stack space since the sizes are baked into the type.
 Many use cases like modelling physical 3D space allow us to know this in advance.
-Dynamic extents are also supported for cases where sizes are only known at runtime — `extents<int, dynamic_extent, 4>` stores one runtime value and bakes the `4` into the type.
+Dynamic extents are also supported for cases where sizes are only known at runtime.

 ### Submdspan

 Implemented slicing via `submdspan` as described in [P0009](https://wg21.link/p0009), which returns a non-owning view into a subset of an mdspan.
-There are many use cases for this, for example passing a row of a 2D matrix as a subspan to a dot product function.
-Any rectangular subregion of a strided layout can be described with a `layout_stride` mapping by adjusting the base pointer and computing new strides from the slice parameters.
+There are many use cases for this, for example passing a row of a 2D matrix as a subspan to an existing dot product function.

 ### Mdarray